celsowm/pgedigital-backend/docs/metal-orm/query-builder.md

 const query = selectFrom(users).select('id', 'name', 'email');
 ```

+The builder result is typed to include the columns you explicitly pick, so `await query.execute(session)` automatically exposes `result[0].id`, `result[0].name`, etc., without needing casts.
+The same applies when you spread an array of column names into `.select(...)`.

+> [!NOTE]
+> When using `selectFromEntity(MyEntity)`, MetalORM automatically selects all columns by default.
+You only need `.select()` if you want to narrow the projection or add computed fields.

 If you prefer to keep column lists in a reusable array or generate them at runtime, you can spread the array into `select()` because it accepts rest arguments:

 ```ts
 const visibleColumns = ['id', 'name', 'email'] as const;
 const query = selectFrom(users).select(...visibleColumns);
 ```

+You can also select computed or aliased expressions by passing an object to `.select({ ... })`.
+The builder merges the resulting alias keys into the return type, so those computed fields become first-class properties on the hydrated rows.

 ### 2. The `sel()` and `esel()` Helpers (Recommended)
 Use `sel()` for pure tables and `esel()` for decorator-based entities.
 These helpers build a typed selection map that you can spread inside `.select()`, allowing you to mix in computed fields easily.